What Languages Are Spoken in Israel?

 Arabic Language

-One of the most common foreign languages spoken in Israel in Arabic.
+One of the most common foreign languages spoken in Israel is Arabic.
 There are many reasons for this, including that Arabic is the official language of many Arab countries and is also widely spoken in other parts of the world.
 Arabic is also a critical language in Israel, as it is the language of the Muslim religion.

 One of the reasons that Arabic is so standard in Israel is because it is the official language of many Arab countries.
 This means that many Arabs who live in Israel come from countries where Arabic is the primary language.
 Arabic is also spoken in other parts, such as North Africa and the Middle East.
 This makes it a critical vocabulary for Arabs living in Israel.